Parsa-Sedigh/fireship-simple-blockchain/pamphlet.md

 A block is like a container for multiple transactions.
-In oru case, just a single transaction to keep things simple.
+In our case, just a single transaction to keep things simple.
 A block is like a linked list.
 Because each block has a reference or link to the previous block in the chain with the previous hash property.

 A hashing function allows you to take a value of an arbitrary size like say a transaction, then map it to a value with a fixed length, like a hexadecimal